CICIFLY/Tricks-for-Python-/with pip.md

     Steps for Setting Up Virtual Environment on Ubunbu and Install Common Python Libraries in One Line

-### Having troubles to install popular python libraries ?
-### Too time-consuming to install them separately?

- I recently found a way to install "Jupyter notebook, matplotlib, numpy,scipy,scikit-learn,tensorflow" on one command line.
- And it works on Linux , Windows 10 and Virtual environment too.
+PS: It is not recommended to mix different versions of python.
+Create 2 different virtual environments for 2 versions is a wiser choice.

 1. Create Virtual Environment:
    (1). pip3 install virtualenv

-   (2) virtualenv my_working_environment3  (my_working_environment3 is my virtual environment name)
+   (2). virtualenv my_working_environment3  (my_working_environment3 is my virtual environment name)

-   (3) source my_working_environment3/bin/activate  (command to open my virtual environment on Linux or Mac.)
+   (3). source my_working_environment3/bin/activate  (command to open my virtual environment on Linux or Mac.)
     On windows it would be : activate my_working_environment3

    ps: To remove the virtual environment : rm -rf venv

 2. Install python3 and pip3